pts/detect_protocol/README.txt

 * https://github.com/shawnl/multiplexd
   Written in Go, supports SSH, HTTP, HTTPS and OpenVPN.
 * https://github.com/shawnl/nginx-ssh
+  An nginx module written in C which can start a setuid `sshd -i'.
+Thus it supports SSH, HTTP and HTTPs.
+Needs a patch to the nginx src/http/ngx_http_request.c source file.
+Patch date is 2001.
 * https://github.com/houkx/nettythrift
+  A Java library for Netty in Thrift.
+Supports HTTP, WebSocket and other TCP.
 * https://github.com/robertklep/node-port-mux
+  A JavaScript library for None.js.
+Supports arbitrary regexp and function matches on the first data block.
+Doesn't use MSG_PEEK, copies the data around.
 * https://github.com/beatgammit/tcpmux
+  A Go library.
+Supports SSH and TCP default.
+Doesn't use MSG_PEEK, copies the data around.
 * https://github.com/typcn/sshrdp
+  Written in JavaScript for Node.js.
+Supports SSH and TCP default.
+Doesn't use MSG_PEEK, copies the data around.
 * https://github.com/VishvendraRana/socket_multiplexer
+  Written in Go.
+Unrelated, not similar despite the name.
 * https://github.com/huaye2007/tcpwebsocket
+  Written in Java for netty.
+Supports WebSocket and TCP default.
+Delegates the protocol detection to Netty.
 * https://github.com/MarcosRZ/vhost-manager
+  Written in JavaScript for Node.js.
+Usee `express' and `vhost' to run multiple HTTP application, and route to them based on the `Host:' header.
 * https://github.com/frxstrem/go-polyglot
+  a Go library, supports only HTTP and HTTPS.
+Uses MSG_PEEK to peek 1 byte.
 * https://github.com/foursquare/finagle-dual
+  A Scala library and command-line tool for Netty.
+Supports HTTP and Thrift (RPC).
+Doesn't use MSG_PEEK.
 * Search for "same port" on GitHub.

 __END__